Mcotsar/PaleoCOOP/README.md

 This repository contains data and scripts used in the following paper:

-* Coto-Sarmiento, M.; Namen, A.; Varis, A. and Iovita, R. (2023): The impact of cooperation under climate constraints: an Agent-Based Model for exploring Paleolithic behavioral adaptations in the Inner Asian Mountain Corridor.
+* Coto-Sarmiento, M.; Namen, A.; Varis, A. and Iovita, R. (submitted Nov 2023): The impact of cooperation under climate constraints: an Agent-Based Model for exploring Paleolithic behavioral adaptations in the Inner Asian Mountain Corridor.

-Preprint is fully available here:

-The agent-based model and the ODD protocol are available on OSF and Zenodo:
+The agent-based model and the ODD protocol are available on OSF:

 The repository is organized into 3 folders: `model`, `code`, `data`